11 Common project management challenges and solutions

 There is a proper communication flow with the team and develops a particular way to deliver the information.

-There is collaboration software such as ProofHub to ensure that project members are in the loop of the recent developments in the project.
-ProofHub makes it simple and quick to find any document that has been uploaded at any time in the past.
+• Use collaboration software to ensure that project members are in the loop of the recent developments in the project.
+It makes it simple and quick to find any document that has been uploaded at any time in the past.
 Furthermore, you can take care of your communication by having conversations on the same page.

 8. Risk management